Margokomilfo-dev/Margokomilfo-dev/README.md

-Hi there 👋 I'm Belarusian girl 🙋 from Poland (Wrocław) My name is Rita (Margo) and I very glad to see you here!
+Hi there 👋 I'm Belarusian girl 🙋 from Poland
+My name is Rita (Margo) and I very glad to see you here!

+---

 A few details about myself:
 * 🔭 I’m currently remote worker, working as a front-end developer in "IT-incubator"
 * 🌱 I’m currently learning... mmmm...
 I'm always something learning =) But.. now 👇🏼
 * ❤️ I’m in love with React/Redux, TypeScript and JavaScript!